How Long Does It Take to Refinance a House?

 The time it takes to refinance your home really depends, but there are steps you can take to move the process along.
 Most important, you should gather all the required documents you’ll need as early as you can, be prepared to answer questions and retrieve more documentation, and stand by to resolve any issues that crop up along the way.

 Still, try not to rush the process too much, particularly while you are researching lenders.
-Make sure to read lender reviews so you can choose a quality lender and a loan with the best terms you can find.
+Make sure to read lender reviews so you can choose a quality lender and a loan with your best terms.